dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw a line

-Lines can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the `DrawLine` method, which requires four `float` arguments that represent the start and end points of the line.
+Lines can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the <xref:Microsoft.Maui.Graphics.ICanvas.DrawLine%2A> method, which requires four `float` arguments that represent the start and end points of the line.

 The following example shows how to draw a line: